AndrewAxen/Project-1-About-me-page/README.md

 ## Requirements:

-1. A web page about yourself
+1. A web page about me
 2. Add more
 - interesting experiences
 - hobbies